microsoft/fluent-ui-react/.github/CONTRIBUTING.md

 ## Accessibility

 Stardust implements accessibility using accessibility behaviors.
 The behaviors add attributes to the DOM elements (mainly role and aria-* properties) as well as handle keyboard interaction and focus.
-Every accessible component has a defiault behavior, which can be overriden using the `accessibility` prop.
+Every accessible component has a default behavior, which can be overriden using the `accessibility` prop.
+You can choose a behavior from the ones provided by Stardust or you can implement a new behavior.

 Behaviors apply properties, focus handling and keyboard handlers to the component slots.
-When developing a component, the properties and keyboard handlers need to be spreaded to the corresponding slots.
+When developing a component, the properties and keyboard handlers need to be spread to the corresponding slots.

-For complete accessibility contributing guide, requireements and testing, see [Accessibility][2]
+For complete accessibility contributing guide, requirements and testing, see [Accessibility][2]

 - [Role and aria props](#role-and-aria-props)
 - [Focus](#focus)